 Netgear Firmware Backup

 Netgear router firmware is the software running on your router that controls its wireless IP and firewall settings.
-The Netgear manufacturer distributes the firmware updates for the router.
+The Netgear manufacturer offers the firmware updates for the router.
 Before updating the router firmware, you create a backup.
 A backup allows you to reverse the changes in the update process.
 This helps you to rectify the problems that you may face if you accidentally shut down the device during the update or the update fails.

 - Click on the “Start” button and select “Internet Explorer”.
 This opens your web browser.
 Enter “192.168.1.1” and press “Enter.”
 This opens the administration console of your Netgear router.

 - Tap on the “Management” menu.
 In the drop-down list of options, click on “Backup / Restore Settings.”
 This opens the backup window.

 - Now click on the “Backup” button.
 This opens a dialog box with the directories on your local hard drive.
 Choose a location on your hard drive to save the backup file.